Tehmina124/LLM-Cost-Optimisation/README.md

 # 📅 Monthly Cost Projection

-The dashboard allows users to enter an expected monthly request volume.
+The dashboard allows users to enter their expected monthly request volume.

 ### Example